plrg-bristol/ATiPL/docs/ProblemClasses.md

 **WHEN:** Thursdays 9am-10am (week 2 onwards)

-**WHO:** Eddie and Sam, will be running the problem classes and marking your work.
+**WHO:** Eddie and Sam will be running the problem classes and marking your work.

 **HOW:**